uwsbel/blenderPlugin/README.md

 **Installing the Plugin and Chrono::Render**

+*For a more comprehinsive understanding of the plugin, read the blender-plugin-tutorial.odt file.
+It tells how to install the plugin, and goes through a in-depth tutorial of all of the features available*

 Requirements: blender 2.6x, python3, and pyyaml should all be installed on
     the machine from which you will be running blender.

 The Easy Way (for those with access to euler):

 Note: this is written assuming you will run blender on a local machine and then render on euler.